dillonschultz93/discord-bot/README.md

 # discord-bot

-A discord bot for a discord server I own.
+A Discord bot for a Discord server I own.

 ## Commands